How Health Care Without Harm Began

 - Medical Waste in Vaccination Programs: In a first-of-its-kind demonstration in the world, HCWH partnered with the Philippine Department of Health in 2004 to provide measles vaccines to 18 million children and safely dispose of vaccination syringes without polluting the air by burning them.

 - Mercury: The market for mercury thermometers has been virtually eliminated in the US, as almost all hospitals and all major pharmacies have switched to safer non-mercury devices.
 Twenty states in the US have passed laws to ban or limit the sale of mercury-containing medical devices.
 The European Union has banned both mercury thermometers and blood pressure devices.
-Under the Minamata Treaty, signed in October 2013, mercury-based measuring devices will be phased out of global production and use by 2020.
+Under the Minamata Treaty, signed in October 2013 and entered into force in August 2017, mercury-based measuring devices will be phased out of global production and use by 2020.

 - Environmentally Preferable Purchasing: The top group purchasing organizations in the US – representing more than 70% of buying power for the nation’s health care industry - have committed to take mercury products off contract, list DEHP-free/PVC-free medical devices in catalogues, identify products that contain brominated flame retardants, and educate their customers about environmentally preferable purchasing.
 HCWH is also working in Europe and in international forums to support large scale environmental purchasing to drive the market to a broad set of safer chemicals, healthier products and innovative technologies.